- All-on-4 implants are an implant-retained dental prosthesis that are a more recent development in dental implants.

 All-on-4 dental implants, with proper care and maintenance, can last for 20 years or more.
 The titanium implant posts, which are embedded into the jawbone, are designed to be permanent.
 However, the prosthetic teeth attached to these posts may require adjustments over time due to daily wear and tear.
 Even so, with appropriate care, the majority of these prostheses can last for 10 years or longer without any significant issues.
 It’s important to note that individual health factors and oral hygiene practices can influence the longevity of All-on-4 implants.

-How to Make Them Last a Longer Time
+How to Make Your All-on-4 Last Longer

 The same strategies that extend the life of implant-supported crowns and conventional dentures will work to keep your All-on-4 implants from failing.
 If the dentures split, replacing the prosthesis is relatively easy.
 Dental implant defects are more difficult to recover from, so follow these instructions to prevent an anchor break or jaw bone rejection.